TexasTorque/TexasTorque2022Vision/readme.md

 To clean up the build generated `.o` files, run `make clean`.

+## Subprojects

+### Scripts

+`./scripts` is a directory that containts Python scripts used to test the functionality that will later be implemented into the C++ pipeline.

+`./project` is a cross-robot WPILib project that is used to test the interface with the vision pipeline.

 ## Licensing

 This project is licensed under the WPILib License, I